History of PDFsharp &

 PDF/A

-PDF documents can now be PDF/A conforming.
+PDF documents can now be PDF/A-conforming.
 We are still working on this feature, so currently there are some limitations.

 Cleanup NuGet packages